rur/ttgen/README.markdown

 ### Treetop site scaffold

-Quick and dirty application bootstrapping tool for the Treetop project.
+Quick and dirty application bootstrap tool used for the [Treetop](https://github.com/rur/treetop) project.
-I created this to make it easier to experiment with different development patterns using the Treetop library.
+This was created to make it easier for me to experiment with different development patterns using the Treetop library.

-## _Warning_
+### _Warning_

-This is a personal tool, it will not be supported or maintained beyond my own purposes.
+This is maintained as a personal tool, behavior may change without notice.

 ## CLI